SugarDarius/anzen/README.md

 The example above shows how to use the factory to authorize your requests.

+# Synchronous validation

+The factory do not supports async validations.
+As required by the [Standard Schema](https://github.com/standard-schema/standard-schema) common interface.
+In the context of a route handler it's not necessary.

+It you define an async validation then the route handler will throw an error.
+It's the only case where an error is thrown.

 # Fair use note

 Please note that if you're not using any of the proposed options in `createSafeRouteHandler` it means you're surely don't need it.